|

 Stringfield recorded that they had "captured 314, wounded 30, and killed 20.
 Our loss 6 Killed and 15 wounded."

-that they only suffered 1 killed, 2 wounded, and 200 captured (O.R., i, 30, ii, 578), while Dyer's Compendium states that the Confederates captured 240 men from the 100th Ohio
+they suffered 1 killed, 2 wounded, and 200 captured (O.R., I, 30, II, 578), and Dyer's Compendium recorded that the Confederates captured 240 men from the 100th Ohio Infantry.

 The Fate of the Cumberland Gap